 Describe in detail the proposed water management controls, addressing surface and ground water quality and quantity, drainage patterns and sediment movements.
-Describe and illustrate: the locations, catchments, footprints, cross-sections and method of construction of any dams on the site, their flood immunity, the quality of water or waste water they would contain, and indicate their hazard category.
-Provide the design storage allowances for sediment dams and process or waste water dams, and demonstrate that the design has been produced by a suitably qualified and experienced engineer using current best practice.
 Propose measures to manage sediment dams and process or waste water dams and their discharge, and to decommission and rehabilitate the dams when their use ends.